Home

 It is less well known that Kenya also has beautiful white sand beaches along its more than 500-kilometre coastline, with palm trees, blue seas and resorts with cool Martinis.

 Kenya was last colonized by the British, which left many marks on the language, culture and legal system.
-A struggle for independence led by the Kenya African National Union (KANU) party finally secured independence in 1963.
+A struggle for independence led by the Kenya African National Union (KANU) party under Jomo Kenyatta, finally secured independence for the country in 1963.
+He ruled the country from 1963 to 1978, the year he died.

 Politicians unfortunately care more about buying ever more expensive Mercedes cars than about addressing the big problems: AIDS, poverty, crime and the widespread corruption.
 Although this factor is decreasing in importance, the tribe you belong to is still one of the main facts of social life.
 The Kikuyu tribe is the biggest and dominates the country politically and economically.
-The first president, Jomo Kenyatta, was a Kikuyu, as is the current President Mwai Kibaki.
+The first president, Jomo Kenyatta, was a Kikuyu, as was President Mwai Kibaki and the current president Uhuru Kenyatta.

-AIDS is a big health problem in Kenya.
-About 7% of all inhabitants have HIV/AIDS and 150,000 people die of AIDS every year.
-Literacy is high in Kenya: 85% of people above 15 can read and write.
+HIV/AIDS incidence and prevalence are declining in the country.
+The infection rates recently fell from 7.2% to 5,6%.
+Still, 700 people die of AIDS every day.
+Literacy is high in Kenya: 87.4% of people above 15 can read and write.

 Overview of all Fact Sheets